-- 28. Due to sloped sites common to Hawaii Loa Ridge, determination of site improvements (such as steps, patios or decks) as they relate to lot coverage and floor area tabulations shall be reviewed on a case by case basis and shall conform with the intent of the CC&R 4.4.
-Further: - a.
-Site improvements that do not create shelter for humans, animals or property of any kind shall not be included in lot coverage or floor area tabulations.
-However; the site improvements should be in balance with adjacent landscaped areas. - b.
-Roofed, trellis-covered, or balcony-covered site improvements shall be included in lot coverage and floor area tabulations. - c.
-Site improvements that do create shelter for humans, animals or property of any kind shall be included in lot coverage tabulations.
-The sheltered area below shall be included in the floor area tabulation unless the area qualifies as a basement.
-(Adopted June 1, 2016, Modified August 14, 2018) - 29.
-Landscape plans submissions: (Reference CC&R 9.6.1.2) - a.
-All landscape plans submissions shall be scaled and include a corresponding scaled, irrigation plan. - b.
-Landscape plans shall include information regarding plant species, size, and spacing. - c.
-For existing landscape alteration plans, a demolition plan shall be provided showing existing landscaping and irrigation and noting plants and irrigation to be removed. - d.
+28. Due to sloped sites common to Hawaii Loa Ridge determination of lanais, balconies, decks and patio areas as they relate to lot coverage and floor area tabulations shall be reviewed on a case by case basis and shall not be in derogation of the intent of the CC&R 4.4.
+Unroofed patios, balconies, lanais, terraces, steps and lanais over thirty (30) inches above approved finish grade shall be included in lot coverage, but not floor area tabulations.
+Unroofed patios, balconies, lanais, terraces, steps and all weather surfaces less than thirty (30) inches above approved finish grade shall not be included in lot coverage or floor area tabulations.
+Roofed or trellis-covered patios, balconies and lanais over thirty (30) inches above approved finish grade shall not be included in lot coverage or floor area tabulations.
+Roofed or trellis-covered patios, balconies and lanais over thirty (30) inches above approved finish grade and confined by guardrails on three sides and solely accessible from interior spaces to which they are benefiting shall be included in lot coverage and floor area tabulations.
+The definition of a qualifying patio, balcony, or lanai is based on the intent of the definition of "building area" in Section 21-10.1 of the Honolulu City and County Land Use Ordinance dated 2012.
+(Adopted June 1, 2016)

+29. Landscape plans submissions: (Reference CC&R 9.6.1.2)

+a.
+All landscape plans submissions shall be scaled and include a corresponding scaled, irrigation plan.

+Revised June 1, 2016 Page 4 b.
+Landscape plans shall include information regarding plant species, size, and spacing.c.
+For existing landscape alteration plans, a demolition plan shall be provided showing existing landscaping and irrigation and noting plants and irrigation to be removed.d.
 The landscape and irrigation design shall be graphically presented in a manner that clearly shows the landscape and irrigation design.
 If the landscape design graphically conceals the irrigation design, the irrigation plan shall be on a separate plan sheet and at the same scale as the landscape plan.
+(Adopted June 1, 2016)

-- 30. Plants known to be invasive, attract termites, harbor invasive insects or have aggressive root systems should be avoided.
-Reference Architectural Committee Rules Appendix B. (Adopted June 1, 2016) - 31.
-Palms that cannot be topped shall not be permitted in view channels.
+30. Plants known to be invasive, attract termites, harbor invasive insects or have aggressive root systems should be avoided.
+Reference Architectural Committee Rules Appendix B. (Adopted June 1, 2016)

+31. Palms that cannot be topped shall not be permitted in view channels.
 Generally any solitary palm (single trunk) such as: Coconut, Fan, Manila, Joaanis, Foxtail, Date, Bottle, Sago and Royal palms fall into this category.
+(Adopted June 1, 2016)